 - Wear a face mask (type II or IIR) yourself and a doctor's coat.

 - If a swab is indicated (follow the procedure to perform the swab), also wear protective glasses if available.
-Do not completely remove your patient's mask during the procedure, only lower their mask to expose the nose whilst keeping their mouth covered.
+During the nasopharyngeal swab, only lower their mask to expose the patient's nose whilst keeping their mouth covered.

 Isolation and quarantine :

-- Inform any suspect patient (whether or not they need to be tested) about the need for self-isolation at home for 10 days and until 48 hours after the resolution of their symptoms.
-Provide them with the FOPH flyer for "self-isolation"
+- Inform any suspect patient (whether or not they need to be tested) about the need for isolation at home for 10 days and until 48 hours after the resolution of their symptoms.
+Provide them with the FOPH flyer for "Isolation"

-- Inform the patient about the need for self-quarantine for contacts living under the same roof.
-Provide them with the FOPH flyer for "self-quarantine".
+- Inform the patient about the need for quarantine for contacts living under the same roof.
+Provide them with the FOPH flyer for "Quarantine".

 Once the consultation is completed, clean the surfaces and ventilate the room for a few minutes

-CAUTION: It is not recommended to use NSAIDs.
+CAUTION: It is not recommended to use NSAIDs as a first-line treatment.
 For the management of symptoms, the prescription of paracetamol is preferred.

 Communication of the swab result with the patient

-- Negative result: inform the patient of the result and end self-isolation.
+- Negative result: inform the patient of the result and end isolation 24 hours after the end of symptoms.

 - Positive result: inform the patient to continue isolation for 10 days after the onset of symptoms and for 48 hours after the resolution of their symptoms.
 If possible, perform clinical follow-up by telephone